swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

   /// within the given context to produce a replacement expression. static func expansion(
-    of node: MacroExpansionExprSyntax, in context: inout MacroExpansionContext ) -> ExprSyntax
+    of node: MacroExpansionExprSyntax, in context: inout MacroExpansionContext ) throws -> ExprSyntax
 }
 ```

 The `expansion(of:in:)` method takes as arguments the syntax node for the macro expansion expression (e.g., `#stringify(x + y)`) and a "context" that provides more information about the compilation context in which the macro is being expanded.
 It produces a macro result that includes the rewritten syntax tree.

-The specifics of  `Macro` and `MacroExpansionContext` will follow in the Detailed Design section.
+The specifics of  `Macro`, `ExpressionMacro`, and `MacroExpansionContext` will follow in the Detailed Design section.

 ### The `stringify` macro implementation